KDE/mycroft-gui/README.md

 _____________________________________________________________________________________________

+## License

+We are pleased to announce that, following the acceptance and clearance of all contributors, the license for Mycroft GUI has been officially set as GPL version 3.0.
+This decision reflects our commitment to open-source principles and ensures that the software remains accessible and available for use by the community.
+We extend our gratitude to all those who have contributed to the project, and we look forward to continued collaboration and innovation within the Mycroft GUI community.

+As a project committed to the principles and values of the KDE community, we firmly oppose any unauthorized appropriation of code by private organizations.
+We uphold the KDE Philosophy, which promotes freedom, openness, and the respectful sharing of knowledge and resources.

+All future and past versions henceforth of code shared are relicenced towards the above policy, there will be no exceptions to the above policy and license usecase.

 ## Getting Started

 The following guide will provide a set of instructions to get you started with installing Mycroft GUI on your system. *Note:* All non virtual environment setups should generally follow the [General Setup Instructions](#general-setup-instructions) steps.